alexandresanchograca/crosstheroad/README.md

 GameServer only contains the Game logic.
 The communication is made by User Datagram Protocol (UDP) using Java DatagramSocket, the data uses a very simple serialization method to be transfered arround using only commas and semicolons.
 The game server will wait until 2 players join to start running the game logic.
 The cars positions and the opponent position is streamed to the clients.

-To start the server: java -jar GameServer.jar <serverPort>
+To start the server: java -jar GameServer.jar &lt;serverPort&gt;

 Dependencies:
 Simple Graphics Library: https://github.com/academia-de-codigo/simple-graphics